-ment.
-Student activists,94 Vietnam veterans,95 the Catholic left,96 Weathermen,97 the anti-draft movement,98 and the academic community99 were all targets of grand juries.
-Other grand juries attacked the women's movement and the black nationalist movement.100 Armed with Title II of the Organized Crime Control Act of 1970,101 which allowed for the first time the conferring of
+curity Division ("ISD"), which coordinated the various grand jury inquisitions, victimized all sectors of the anti-Vietnam war movement.
+Student activists, Vietnam veterans, the Catholic left, Weathermen, the anti-draft movement, and the academic community were all targets of grand juries.
+Other grand juries attacked the women's movement and the black nationalist movement.
+Armed with Title II of the Organized Crime Control Act of 1970, which allowed for the first time the conferring of